PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 3 - Chunks Building + Saving/Lecture/english.md

 # Mulithreading everything!
 (In the chunk code)
 Memory is historically one of the slowest processes of a computer.
 So we will be putting our file saving and loading into a Job to increase the amount of files we can load and save to disk.
 We will also be calculating the chunk's data in a Job.
 Lets do it!

+Make a new micro project called JobChunk2.
+This will be based off of the JobChunk micro project, except it will use the xovel data, and will have multithreaded saving.

 Don't worry I am working on writing this!
 Don't want to wait?
 You can download the working project for the upcoming section here https://github.com/PaperPrototype/Voxel-Terrain-System/blob/main/Assets/JobChunk2/BuildableChunk.cs

 NOTE: If your reading this I am still writing this lecture